Recent Road Accident Fund Payouts

 The RAF is facing a combination of mounting pressure to deliver and eroded legal resources.

-Occupying media attention in 2020 was the RAF’s controversial decision to stop using panel attorneys, to reduce its own legal costs.
+In 2020, the RAF made a controversial decision to stop using panel attorneys, to reduce its own legal costs.

 In this context, it’s easier and potentially cheaper for the RAF to make out-of-court settlement offers than to engage in protracted court cases.